-- 'XX...'
+'XX...'
 Each byte of register data is described by two hex digits.
 The bytes with the register are transmitted in target byte order.
 The size of each register and their position within the 'g' packet are determined by the GDB internal gdbarch functions DEPRECATED_REGISTER_RAW_SIZE and gdbarch_register_name.
-The specification of several standard 'g' packets is specified below. - 'G XX...'
+The specification of several standard 'g' packets is specified below.

+'G XX...'
 Write general registers.
-See [read registers packet], page 350, for a description of the XX... data.
+See [read registers packet], page 355, for a description of the XX... data.

+'H c thread-id'

-'H c t' Set thread for subsequent operations ('m', 'M', 'g', 'G', et.al.). c depends on the operation to be performed: it should be 'c' for step and continue operations, 'g' for other operations.
-The thread designator t may be '-1', meaning all the threads, a thread number, or '0' which means pick any thread.
+Set thread for subsequent operations ('m', 'M', 'g', 'G', et.al.). c depends on the operation to be performed: it should be 'c' for step and continue operations, 'g' for other operations.
+The thread designator thread-id has the format and interpretation described in [thread-id syntax], page 353.